domo141/ioiomxtx/README.md

 and then connection to *host2* will be initiated.
 In this case, the order of commands could be reversed, as the mxtx server would start the handshake the same way...

+The above example created mxtx link `0` on client host (`host1`) for other mxtx-* commands to use.
+Running `.mxtx` without parameters will give good usage information for other options (better to document there than here).

 mxtx